hemepositive/PC-lecture/index.md

 - Thinking decisions are based on logic.

-  - Did you logically choose your spouse?
+  - Did you logically choose your spouse/partner?
   - Beliefs, values, experiences are more important in decision making.

 - Blurring the line between level of care and CODE STATUS.